 To control where a file link appears, use the editor to attach files as you create content

-When you use the Add Content function in the editor, you can choose where the file's link appears within your content.
+When you use the Add Content function in the editor, at the far right end of the Content control panel, you can choose where the file's link appears within your content.

 Depending on the type of content, you can link to files already in Course Files or the Content Collection or browse for one on your computer.
 Any files you upload from your computer are saved in the repository in the top-level folder.
 You can't select the folder your files are uploaded to.